sporksmith/walking-onions-wip/specs/02-endives-and-snips.md

 ### What isn't in this document

 This document doesn't tell you what the different routing indices are or mean.
 For now, we can imagine there being one index for guards, one for middles, and one for exits, and one for each hidden service directory ring.
-(See section XXXX)
+(See section 06 for more on regular indices, and section 07 for more on onion services.)

 This document doesn't give an algorithm for computing ENDIVEs from votes, and doesn't give an algorithm for extracting SNIPs from an ENDIVE.